linhbuimai/tour-of-beam/docs/ptransform_02_core.md

 - return an iterable with its output values
     + using `yield` statements
     + using an iterable like: a list, a generator, etc.
-- in case the input PCollection are key/value pair --> process element method must have two parameters for each key and value
+- in case the input PCollection are key/value pair --> processed element method must have two parameters for each key and value

 example: